LukasRodrian/lukasrodrian.github.io/_pages/about.md

 ---
 I am a fourth-year PhD candidate in <a href="https://www.econ.uzh.ch/en.html" target="_blank" rel="noopener noreferrer">Economics at the University of Zurich (UZH)</a>, supported by a PhD scholarship from the University Research Priority Program (URPP) <a href="https://www.urpp-equality.uzh.ch/en.html" target="_blank" rel="noopener noreferrer">Equality of Opportunity</a>.
 My main advisors are Florian Scheuer and Josef Zweimüller.

-During the 2026–2027 academic year, I am a visiting PhD student at <a href="https://economics.mit.edu/" target="_blank" rel="noopener noreferrer">MIT’s Department of Economics</a>, hosted by Nathan Hendren.
+During the 2026–2027 academic year, I am a visiting PhD student at <a href="https://economics.mit.edu/" target="_blank" rel="noopener noreferrer">MIT’s Department of Economics</a>, hosted by Nathaniel Hendren.

 My research interests are in public and labor economics across low-, middle-, and high-income country settings.
 My current <a href="https://lukasrodrian.github.io/research/" target="_blank" rel="noopener noreferrer">projects</a> focus on social insurance, tax incidence, and labor market regulations.
 I’m always happy to talk about research—feel free to get in touch!